mjsull/Contiguity/README.rst

 It uses a linear layout so that the assembly graph can be directly compared to a reference.

-The main website for contiguity can be found [here](http://mjsull.github.io/Contiguity)
+The main website for contiguity can be found at http://mjsull.github.io/Contiguity

-Contiguity can be downloaded from [here](http://mjsull.github.io/Contiguity/files.html)
+Contiguity can be downloaded from http://mjsull.github.io/Contiguity/files.html

 For detailed information on how to use Contiguity please see the manual_ otherwise see Quick Start below.